Armature Studio: History

-In April 2008, after completing Metroid Prime 3: Corruption in 2007 for Nintendo, former game director Mark Pacini, art director Todd Keller, and principal technology engineer Jack Mathews left Retro Studios to start Armature, which was founded in September 2008.
-Armature's first game was porting Metal Gear Solid HD Collection to the PlayStation Vita in 2012.
+After completing Metroid Prime 3: Corruption in 2007, game director Mark Pacini, art director Todd Keller, and principal technology engineer Jack Mathews left Nintendo subsidiary Retro Studios in April 2008, and founded Armature that September.
+Armature's first work was porting Metal Gear Solid HD Collection to the PlayStation Vita in 2012.
 In April 2013, Warner Bros.
 Interactive Entertainment announced that Batman: Arkham Origins Blackgate would be developed by Armature as their first new work and released for both the PlayStation Vita and the Nintendo 3DS on October 25, 2013.
-The third game developed was the PlayStation Vita edition of Injustice: Gods Among Us.
+Armature's third work was the PlayStation Vita port of Injustice: Gods Among Us.

-The studio was originally responsible to handle porting Bloodstained: Ritual of the Night to the PlayStation Vita and Wii U. This included porting Unreal Engine 4 to both platforms, as they are not supported by the engine officially.
-Armature was going to make their engine code available to licensed PS Vita and Wii U developers after Bloodstained finished.
-However, the game has since been cancelled on both platforms for various reasons as the game's development extended to 2019.
+The studio was set to handle porting Bloodstained: Ritual of the Night to the PlayStation Vita and Wii U. This included porting Unreal Engine 4 to both platforms, as they were not officially supported by the engine's developer, Epic Games.
+Armature would have then made their engine code available to licensed PS Vita and Wii U developers after Bloodstained finished.
+However, the game would be cancelled on both platforms for various reasons as its development extended to 2019.

-In October 2015, the studio announced its first original intellectual property, Dead Star, a space-themed multiplayer online multidirectional shooter.
+In October 2015, Armature announced its first original intellectual property, Dead Star, a space-themed multiplayer online multidirectional shooter.
 It was released on April 5, 2016, for Microsoft Windows and PlayStation 4, but online functionality was disabled on November 1, 2016, and the game is no longer available for purchase.

-Armature has since collaborated with Epic Games in providing development support for Fortnite, and made three games for virtual reality headsets, with Fail Factory for the Gear VR, Sports Scramble for the Oculus Quest., and Resident Evil 4 VR for the Oculus Quest 2.
+Armature then went on to work with Epic Games in providing development support for Fortnite, and made three games for virtual reality headsets, with Fail Factory for the Gear VR, Sports Scramble for the Oculus Quest, and Resident Evil 4 VR for the Oculus Quest 2.

 In October 2022, Armature was acquired by Meta Platforms.
+In January 2026, the studio was shut down by Meta as a result of layoffs at Reality Labs, with sibling studios Sanzaru Games and Twisted Pixel Games also shuttered.